CSBSJU/CSCI-338/assignments/programming-assignment-1.md

 ## Testing

 Test files are provided at /usr/people/classes/CS338/data/pa1.
-There are currently three files containing 100, 1000 and 10000 points respectively.
+There are currently files containing 256 up to 65536 points by powers of two.

 The tests file are only provided to get you started.
 Remember, you will likely want to run each experiment on more than one input of the same size so that your